Drive Mechanisms & EOR

 Learning Objectives

-• discuss the natural mechanisms of production of oil and gas reservoirs and their corresponding expected performance,
+• Discuss the natural mechanisms of production of oil and gas reservoirs and their corresponding expected performance,

-• discuss the mechanisms of secondary recovery through water injection and non-miscible gas injection and their related expected performance,
+• Discuss the mechanisms of secondary recovery through water injection and non-miscible gas injection and their related expected performance,

-• list the main Enhanced Oil Recovery methods and discuss their mechanisms and corresponding expected performance,
+• List the main Enhanced Oil Recovery methods and discuss their mechanisms and corresponding expected performance,

-• describe typical EOR projects workflow and related screening criteria
+• Describe typical EOR projects workflow and related screening criteria.

 Ways & Means